PyPSA/linopy/paper/paper.md

 # Acknowledgements

 We thank all [contributors](https://github.com/PyPSA/linopy/graphs/contributors) who helped to develop Linopy.
+In particular, Linopy was inspired by the [Nomopyomo](https://github.com/PyPSA/nomopyomo) prototype written by Tom Brown and its approach to store variables as integer labels.

 Fabian Hofmann is funded by the [BreakthroughEnergy initiative](https://www.breakthroughenergy.org/).